-The rotary knobs also have a pushbutton function.
-When adjusting values, no matter where, the pushed are used to move the cursor by rotation as shown:
+The rotary knobs also have a pushbutton function which is used in all menu options for value adjustment to move the cursor by rotation as shown:

-1.9.4.4 Resolution of the displayed values
+1.9.5.4 Resolution of the displayed values

-In the display, set values can be adjusted in fixed increments.
+In the display, set values can be adjusted in certain increments.
 The number of decimal places depends on the device model.
 The values have 4 or 5 digits, while actual and set values related to the same physical unit always have the same number of digits.